 Popular Careers: Human Resources, Data Entry, Business Management

-A background in business prepares CTE students with a leg-up in almost every career path, especially management.
+Business education courses are among the most common in CTE because of their versatility.
+A background in business prepares CTE students to work in almost every career path or industry, especially management.

 Popular Careers: Marketing Specialist, Sales Representative, Data Analyst

 Marketing, sales, and service are all based on the concepts of customer acquisition and customer retention.

 Careers in this cluster deal with different parts of the customer experience, but they’re all essential in keeping a company viable:

 Marketing represents the first step in the customer experience and involves developing curious parties into sales leads.

 Sales presents products to leads and develops them into paying customers.

 Customer Service makes sure that customers are satisfied and remain committed to a company for the long term.

 Students in this CTE cluster cultivate skills that will help them work in all three of these business areas.
 They also learn how to work cross-functionally to ensure these departments are aligned to create a seamless customer experience.